 The AAFP recognizes that risk adjustments are important for ensuring payments to MA organizations accurately reflect patient complexity and support equitable access to coverage and care for patients.
-However, a growing body of evidence suggests that some MA organizations may be overly focused on recording health conditions that increase risk scores and therefore, increase their monthly payments without a corresponding level of care documented for enrollees.
+However, a growing body of evidence suggests that some MA organizations may be overly focused on recording health conditions that increase risk scores and therefore increase their monthly payments without a corresponding level of care documented for enrollees.
 For example, plans have reported diagnosis codes that are not fully supported by patients' medical records, an indication that patients aren't receiving related or indicated care.

-Analysis suggests that these incentives have resulted in an estimated \$27 billion in overpayments to MA plans.29 The AAFP is strongly supportive of comprehensive and accurate documentation of all patient's diagnoses and advises members that all coding should comply with the ICD-10-CM coding guidelines.
+This month, the Medicare Payment Advisory Commission released new findings that project the federal government will overpay MA plans by \$88 billion in 2024.
+The AAFP is strongly supportive of comprehensive and accurate documentation of all patient's diagnoses and advises members that all coding should comply with the ICD-10-CM coding guidelines.
 If reports of overpayment are accurate, the AAFP is concerned that significant funding that could support broader, more equitable access to high-quality primary care is being diverted with no benefit to MA enrollees.
 Congress could consider advancing policies to address incentives that create unintended consequences and ensure that payments to MA organizations contracted to administer benefits are benefitting MA enrollees with the delivery of high value services, including comprehensive, continuous primary care that can help to reduce health care expenditures in the long run.